benschwarz/bonsai/README.md

 Bonsai is a static web site generator, it uses the best tools available for site construction and adheres to best web practices.

+## Getting started

+  * Install bonsai

+    `gem install bonsai --source http://gemcutter.org`

+  * Run the generator

+    `bonsai --plant [NAME]`

+Type `bonsai --help` for any help with commands

 ## Development server

 Unlike other static generators, bonsai provides you with a built in web server.
 Once you've generated the necessary files (generator included) you can simply start developing.
-Type `kicker` in the root of the generated site, a web server (rack, with thin) will start up.
+Type `bonsai --cultivate` in the root of the generated site, a web server (rack, with thin) will start up.

 It will also watch for when you save files - taking care of processing your [lesscss](http://lesscss.org/) files - kind of like [autotest](http://www.zenspider.com/ZSS/Products/ZenTest/).